php-fig/fig-standards/proposed/http-message.md

     public function getRequestTarget();

     /**
-     * Create a new instance with a specific request-target.
+     * Return an instance with the specific request-target.
      *
      * If the request needs a non-origin-form request-target — e.g., for
      * specifying an absolute-form, authority-form, or asterisk-form —